- Apply to UW

 The award provides $1,000 travel scholarships to 75 student-faculty pairs from across the country.
 The goal is to strengthen recipients' research and scholarship skills for careers in academia.

-Faculty mentor Suzanne Clark, assistant professor of pharmacology, will join Lookabill at the AACP Annual Meeting and Teachers Seminar July 9-13 in San Antonio, Texas.
+Faculty mentor Michelle L. Hilaire, UW clinical associate professor of pharmacy practice, will join Darrow at the AACP Annual Meeting and Teachers Seminar July 13-18, in Kissimmee, Fla.

 "Pam is an outstanding student and an excellent candidate for this award, which encourages bright, hard-working students to consider careers in academics and research.
 She brings extensive leadership skills as class president and has worked with numerous service activities during her time in pharmacy school," Hilaire says.
 "Pam will complete an academic-focused rotation during this month to learn the many aspects of being a faculty member in a school of pharmacy."